Skip to content

 And if you’re still hungry later?
 A small snack, like a banana or a cup of warm milk, is perfectly fine and may even help you sleep.

-Why Meal Timing Matters More as You Age
+Why Meal Timing and Metabolism Change as Seniors Age

 As we get older, our metabolism slows, and our digestive systems become more sensitive.
 Hormones like insulin and melatonin shift, too—which means blood sugar spikes and poor sleep are more common.